 - 2.8.
 Another way of analysing unemployment is to look at the claimant count, which counts the number of people claiming Jobseeker's Allowance plus those who claim Universal Credit and are required to seek work and be available for work. - 2.9.
-Figure 2.4 shows the claimant count in IACC, Wales and Great Britain for every month from February 2020 to June 2023, expressed as a proportion of residents aged 16-64.
-For all areas shown in the chart, a sharp rise is evident in the claimant count between March and April 2020, which will be down to the impact of Covid-19.
-This is down in part to more people claiming unemployment-related benefits and also because of changes made to the system by government which means more people are eligible to claim benefits. - 2.10.
-In February 2020, the claimant count in IACC was 3.4% and by June 2023 it had risen to 3.7%.
-This equates to around 205 more people claiming Jobseeker's Allowance or Universal Credit who are required to seek work and be available for work.
-As of June 2022, the claimant count in IACC is the same as the rate in Great Britain (3.7%) but above the rate in Wales (3.3%). - 2.11.
-Changes to the benefits system which came into force at the beginning of October 2021 may mean the claimant count starts to drop at a slightly faster rate, however it is still reasonable to assume that the legacy effects of the pandemic mean it will be higher than it was pre-March 2020.
-As the claimant count is higher tin IACC compared to Wales it remains imperative that new job opportunities are created in all parts of the country over the next few years and the Proposed Development will do this in IACC.
+Figure 2.4 shows the claimant count in IACC, Wales and Great Britain for every month from January 2021 to January 2024, expressed as a proportion of residents aged 16-64.
+In January 2021, the claimant count in IACC was 5.9% and by January 2023 it had fallen to 3.7%.
+This equates to around 860 fewer people claiming Jobseeker's Allowance or Universal Credit who are required to seek work and be available for work.
+As of January 2024, the claimant count in IACC is the same as the rate in Great Britain (3.7%) but above the rate in Wales (3.3%). - 2.10.
+As the claimant count is higher in IACC compared to Wales it remains imperative that new job opportunities are created in all parts of the country over the next few years and the Proposed Development will do this in IACC.

-Figure 2.4: Claimant Count as a % of Residents aged 16-64, 2020-22
+Figure 2.4: Claimant Count as % of Residents aged 16-64, 2021-24